lisongxu/CSCE156-Lab-Java-Loop/readme.md

     5. Run the test suites by clicking the usual "Play" button.
     6. Fix any errors and completely debug your programs.

-* Submit the following files to GradeScope. ***Do not upload any other files.***
+* Submit the following files to Gradescope. ***Do not upload any other files.***
     * ***`Natural.java`***
     * ***`ChildCredit.java`***

-* Make sure that your programs pass all the tests on GradeScope.
-For this lab, as long as your programs pass all the tests on GradeScope, you will get full points for the lab.
+* Make sure that your programs pass all the tests on Gradescope.
+For this lab, as long as your programs pass all the tests on Gradescope, you will get full points for the lab.

-* What if the test on GradeScope fails?
-Please test your programs locally on your computer using the provided JUnit test suite, because the test on GradeScope is exactly the same as the provided JUnit test suite. **Debugging your programs on GradeScope is not recommended because GradeScope gives very limited information.***
+* What if the test on Gradescope fails?
+Please test your programs locally on your computer using the provided JUnit test suite, because the test on Gradescope is exactly the same as the provided JUnit test suite. **Debugging your programs on Gradescope is not recommended because Gradescope gives very limited information.***